-“Tika Bubble” is a picture card match game to pair items that are related, e.g. fruits and their colors, numbers and quantities, uniforms and professions, lowercase and capital letters, 2D shapes and real images, fractions and visual representations, and so on.
+“Tika Bubble” is a picture card match game that pairs items that are related, e.g. fruits and their colors, numbers and quantities, uniforms and professions, lowercase and capital letters, 2D shapes and real images, fractions and visual representations, and so on.

-The child entering the world of a tribe, sees items captured into bubbles at the left and right sides of a totem.
-The child is asked to recognize the pairs of related items, grab the corresponding bubbles at each side of the totem and bang them simultaneously at the spikes which are at the center of the totem.
-This unique game helps a child to improve the eye-hand coordination for both sides of the upper body, which is an indication that both sides of the brain are communicating and sharing information with each other.
+The student enters an imaginary world of a “tribe”, viewing items captured in bubbles at the left and right sides of a totem.
+The student must recognize the pairs of related items, grab the corresponding bubbles at each side of the totem and bang them simultaneously at the spikes located in the center of the totem.
+This unique game helps the student to improve eye-hand coordination for both sides of the upper body, which is an indication that both sides of the brain are communicating and sharing information with each other.

 The teacher/therapist can choose among libraries of related items thus providing experience with both visual perception, linguistic development and matching concepts and skills.

 Let's start banging bubbles with both hands!

 Disable/enable sound effects while selecting an item.